Saratoga Springs Mother’s Rights Lawyer

 There are also other actions in which your rights as a mother are essential, including paternity, child support, and domestic violence proceedings.
 A Saratoga Springs mother’s rights lawyer understands how important it is to you and could try to do whatever possible to help you achieve your goals.

 Mother’s Rights in Connection with Paternity

 Legal rights relating to a mother’s safety and her child’s well-being arise in several types of court actions.
-It is vital to seek a Saratoga Springs attorney skilled in maternity rights to advocate for the mother’s position.
+It is vital to seek a Saratoga Springs attorney who understands maternal rights to advocate for the mother’s position.

 Establishing paternity, or declaring someone as not a child’s father, can cause a ripple effect on divorce settlements, estates, property, custody, visitation, and health insurance coverage.
 A mother is entitled to the assurance that the legal rights of both her and the child are protected.

 Paternity also impacts child support and is necessary to legally obligate a father to pay support.
 Establishing paternity in New York is accomplished by filing an Affidavit of Paternity, or filing a paternity action and requiring the alleged father and the child to undergo a DNA comparison.

 Both parents are responsible for their child’s financial needs until they reach the age of 21.
 Determining child support includes considering a child’s daycare, specialized educational expenses, health insurance, and uninsured medical expenses.
 If the mother is the custodial parent, she has the right to receive child support, and it is illegal for a non-custodial father to withhold payments.